mohitsorde/jsosrm/README.md

  - for key whose value is complex data structure like object or array
     - parser

-### < a name="optional">
+### <a name="optional">
 **optional**
 </a>

 An input object may contain keys other than the ones defined in the schema.
-Jsosrm does not validate or set these undefined keys.
+Jsosrm does not validate or set these other keys.
 But for the defined ones, Jsosrm needs these keys to be strictly present in input.
 Else it throws the error:

 ```js
 {